amos-kibet/elixir-getting-started/PhoenixChannels.md

 Clients connect to the server using some transport, like **WebSocket**.
 Once connected, they join one or more topics.
-For example, to interact with a public chat room, clients may join a topic called `public_chat`, and to receive updates from a product wit ID 7, they may join a topic called `product_updates:7`.
+For example, to interact with a public chat room, clients may join a topic called `public_chat`, and to receive updates from a product with ID 7, they may join a topic called `product_updates:7`.

 Clients push messages to the topics they've joined, and can also receive messages from them.
 Channel servers can also send and receive messages from their connected clients.